-This can also be the second best solution with regard to PageSpeed – according to the Pareto principle, you make the best decisions.
+This can then also be the second best solution in terms of PageSpeed – according to the Pareto principle, you make the best decisions this way.

-If you are planning a landing page that is heavily marketed and should perform with a high conversion rate, we recommend going the extra mile in PageSpeed optimization – after all, the key figures are usually already optimized in the area of decimal places.
+If you are planning a landing page that is to be heavily marketed and perform at a high conversion rate, we recommend going the extra mile in PageSpeed optimization – after all, the key figures here are usually already optimized in the area of the decimal places.

-In the case of online shops, a complex PageSpeed optimization or a technical relaunch usually pays off from a monthly turnover of 10,000 euros – before that, other marketing measures are usually more important, for example to increase the traffic of the shop as a whole.
+For online stores, an elaborate PageSpeed optimization or a technical relaunch usually pays off from a monthly turnover of 10,000 euros – before that, other marketing measures are usually more important, such as increasing the store’s overall traffic.
 However, a rough PageSpeed optimization can also bring advantages in the ranking and the conversion rate beforehand.

 For dashboards or web software for internal use, the perceived PageSpeed should always take precedence over the measurable PageSpeed.
-This is where frameworks like React come in handy, which – loaded once per session – enable extremely high-performance frontends that feel like desktop software in terms of speed.
-For classic – public – websites and shops, however, the initial loading time would be too long.
+This is where frameworks like React come in handy, which – once loaded per session – enable extremely performant frontends that feel like desktop software in terms of speed.
+For classic – public – websites and stores, on the other hand, the initial loading time would be too long.